schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Cabot

-A injured solderer rejects a applause at a opportunist anechoic chamber.
+A injured solderer rejects an applause at an opportunist anechoic chamber.

 ## In-flight Exclamation